Gut Health for Women: From Probiotics to Hormones, Mood & Metabolism

 Why Gut Health Matters for Women

 The gut communicates with the rest of the body through complex pathways, including the gut-brain axis, immune signaling, and hormone metabolism.
-Research highlights:
+Research suggests the gut microbiome may play a role in:

-Hormones: Certain gut bacteria produce enzymes that can influence circulating estrogen, potentially affecting conditions such as PCOS and endometriosis.
+Hormones: Certain gut bacteria produce enzymes that could influence circulating estrogen, which might affect conditions such as PCOS and endometriosis.

-Mood & mental health: Gut microbes produce neurotransmitters and modulate inflammation, which may influence anxiety, stress response, and depressive symptoms.
+Mood & mental health: Gut microbes produce neurotransmitters and modulate inflammation, potentially influencing anxiety, stress response, and mood.

-Immune function: The gut microbiome helps train the immune system and maintain barrier integrity, protecting against infections and inflammation.
+Immune function: The microbiome may help support immune regulation and maintain gut barrier integrity, protecting against infections and inflammation.

-Metabolism: Short Chain Fatty Acids are produced by microbial fermentation of fibre, they regulate insulin sensitivity, appetite, and fat storage.
+Metabolism: Short-chain fatty acids, produced by microbial fermentation of fibre, may contribute to insulin sensitivity, appetite regulation, and fat storage.

 Probiotics: What the Evidence Shows